ksu-is/JobBot/projectroadmap.md

       1. Modify projectroadmap.md to include deliverables
       2. Track progress on planned and emerging tasks in  projectroadmap.md
-      3. Commmit at least 6 code changes of significant size X    4.
-Add BeautifulSoup to repository
+      3. Commmit at least 6 code changes of significant size
+      4. Add BeautifulSoup to repository

  ## Sprint 3